packocrayons/Round2/ReadMe.txt

 	Hence, if a data packet is truncated the file transfer will ends properly but the file will be different.
 	In the specification, No information is provided to handle a truncated data packet during a transfer.
 Thus,we decided to implement it this way.

 	If the sender or receiver , receive a packet from an unknown TID, then the packet is discarded, an error 5 packet is created and the transfer still goes on.
+If a host receives an error 5 packet it should shut down (it means the other host doesn't accept packet from this host) .
 	If a packet is corrupted an error 4 packet is created (where the corrupted packet is received ) and sent to the host.
 Then Both host should end the transfer.

+	Finally, we allow to retransmit 5 request packet (write or read) in case packets has been dropped or delayed.
+If a duplicate request is received in the server , a new handler is created but shuts down after receiving an error 5 packets from the host in transfer.

 Setup Instructions